Developer: Natsume Publisher: Jaleco Released: 1991 Genre: Action

 One of the biggest regrets from my childhood is that I moved on from the NES earlier than I should have.
 With Genesis hitting its stride and the SNES on the market I, like many others, turned my back on the NES.
 16-bit was great but the NES was still putting out classics.
 Shatterhand was one of those titles and for a long time flew under the radar.
 Now it has finally started to get the recognition it deserves as one of the best action games for the system.

 I don’t blame most gamers for passing on it.
 The box art is incredibly corny and does nothing to sell the awesome game inside.
-In Japan it was a licensed title based on the show Tokkyū Shirei Soruburein. they took out the license and came up with a new story and it is actually pretty cool.
+In Japan it was a licensed title based on the show Tokkyū Shirei Soruburein.
+They took out the license and came up with a new story and it is actually pretty cool.
 In the future you are a police officer who loses his arms in battle with Metal Command.
 With two cybernetic replacements it is time to get revenge and clean up the city.

 The title should be a dead giveaway that your metal fists are your primary weapons.
 Your meaty fists can destroy just about anything, robots, walls, even bullets.
 A few quick punches leads into a slower wind up blow that has more power behind it.
 Special weapons are in short supply because they aren’t necessary.
 You can use currency to purchase health, extra lives and double the attack power.

 There are shades of nearly every major NES action game present in some form here.
 You have the stage select from Mega Man, the fast paced action of Contra, and pattern based bosses like Ninja Gaiden.
-If you didn’t know any better you could assume Natsume studied those same titles and incorporated the best parts from each.
+If you did not know any better you could assume Natsume studied those same titles and incorporated the best parts from each.
 However Shatterhand is more than the sum of its parts, distilling what made those games great while still feeling unique.

 The focus on melee combat might seem a drawback but the game is designed around it.
 In fact the level design is strong all around with a few unique twists.
 Platforming plays less of a role overall and as such there are few if any instant death pits.
-Instead you’ll spend most of your time in tight passages with enemies closing in on all sides.
+Instead you spend most of your time in tight passages with enemies closing in on all sides.
 One level plays with gravity a year before Mega Man 5 would do the same.
-It all leads up to the seventh and final stage, where all of your skills are put to the test in one long grueling run to the final boss.
+It all leads up to the seventh and final stage, where all of your skills are put to the test in a grueling run to the final boss.

 Shatterhand presents a perfectly balanced challenge that is enjoyable from beginning to end.
 Each level is pretty long, giving plenty of opportunity to purchase upgrades and create companions.
 The lack of item drops is offset by health platforms, of which there are usually two per level.
 Depending on your robot companion you’ll blow through levels and bosses quickly or have to move at a measured pace.
 Each boss can take a lot of punishment but have easily identifiable patterns.
 The last level features one of my least favorite mechanics (boss rush) but It doesn’t tarnish a fantastic game.